rowanfreeman/world-of-warcraft/dragonflight/amirdrassil/amirdrassil-strategy.md

   - I think just take the whole thing and swap when it's done
 - The raid is going to be **dropping big pools** and we might need to **move**; up to you
 - Always grab all **adds** that are up - don't let them attack the raid - and tank the adds on the **boss** for cleave
-- The boss will occasionally face the raid with a **frontal breath** but that's on us to dodge it
+- The boss will occasionally face the raid with a **frontal breath** but that's on us to dodge it; you're not doing anything wrong

 ### 🤺 Raid